oatlog/oatlog/doc/report/main.typ

 = Oatlog implementation <oatlog_implementation>

-#TODO[what it can do]
+#TODO[Elaborate and forward reference]

-This section discusses oatlog in detail, including how it is used, what it can do and how it is implemented.
+This section discusses oatlog in detail, including how its used, what it can do and how its implemented.

 == Egglog-compatible external interface